Alejogb1/job-board/blog-data/is-torchmetrics-mean-average-precision-behaving-as-expected-2-images-assessed-individually-score-higher-than-the-result-together.md

 id: "is-torchmetrics-mean-average-precision-behaving-as-expected-2-images-assessed-individually-score-higher-than-the-result-together"
 ---

-, let's unpack this.
+.
 It's a situation I've encountered before, particularly when I was working on an object detection project involving satellite imagery several years back.
 We were using a custom model, and we observed a similar anomaly with our metrics: individual assessments seemingly outperforming batch assessments using torchmetrics' mean average precision (mAP).
 The intuition, at first glance, is that the aggregate score should fall _somewhere_ within the range of the individual scores, or at the very least, not be _lower_ than _all_ of them.
 So, yes, it can be quite perplexing if the results contradict that expectation.

 The core of the issue often isn't that torchmetrics' mAP is inherently misbehaving; rather, it’s usually about how mAP itself works and the specifics of your data and evaluation setup.
 Let’s dive into the details.